 The Fifties: Choose just about any frame of this film, and you're looking at it undiluted.
 Interestingly, being made almost smack in the middle of the decade, The Seven Year Itch appears to strike an aesthetic and ideological balance between the more "traditional" early years of the decade and the "hipness" of its later years.

-Follow the Leader: At the time, very few movies opened with gimmicky main title sequences.
+Follow the Leader: At the time, very few movies opened with Artistic Title sequences.
 Saul Bass supplied the zany credits sequence here, and its success with audiences pretty much made his career.
 And in the 1960s and '70s, it seemed like every movie comedy opened with a cartoonish sequence of some sort.

 Monster Sob Story: In-story example: Richard and the Girl watch Creature from the Black Lagoon together, and she says she felt sorry for the Creature: "He was kinda scary-looking, but he wasn't really all bad.
 I think he just craved a little affection - you know, a sense of being loved and needed and wanted."